 Black pepper – To taste.

-See the recipe card below for ingredient amounts and detailed steps for both thermo cooker and conventional cooking methods.
+You’ll find the recipe card below, with ingredient amounts and detailed steps for both regular and thermo cooker methods.

 Adaptions for babies and toddlers